GSL::Vector class¶ ↑

 Return

-if all the elements of the vectorself
+trueif all the elements of the vectorselfare zero, andfalseotherwise.

 -